godotengine/godot/editor/icons/README.md

 If you add a new icon, please make a pull request to this repo: https://github.com/godotengine/godot-design/

-and store the the optimized SVG version here.
+and store the optimized SVG version here.